-Any company engaged in wholesale distribution of medicinal products in the EU must have an authorisation to engage in the activity, and the licence must state the premises for which it is valid.
+Any company engaged in wholesale distribution of medicinal products in the European Union must have an authorisation to engage in the activity, and the licence must state the premises for which it is valid.
 Manufacturing authorisations include the right to engage in wholesale distribution.
 Wholesale distribution is defined as all activities consisting of procuring, holding, supplying or exporting medicinal products, apart from supplying medicinal products to the public.

 Traditionally, most Member States have taken the view that wholesale distribution only takes place where the products are handled physically; mere paper transactions have not been regarded as wholesaling.
 In some Member States, however, the authorities interpret the terms 'procuring' and 'supplying' to cover the act of buying and selling medicines (i.e., the transfer of legal title), even if the company never physically handles the product.
-This interpretation is becoming more prevalent, following references in Directive 2011/62/EU to 'wholesale distributors, whether or not they physically handle the medicinal products'.
+This interpretation is becoming more prevalent, following references in Directive 2011/62/EU to 'wholesale distributors, whether or not they physically handle the medicinal products'.23

 Wholesalers may only obtain their supplies from authorised manufacturers or wholesalers, and may only supply medicinal products to other wholesalers or to persons entitled to supply medicinal products to the general public.
-The holder of a wholesale dealer licence is subject to various record-keeping obligations, to demonstrate that product is only supplied to those entitled to receive it and to allow for an effective recall of product if necessary.
-The licence holder must also have at its continuous disposal the services of an
+The holder of a wholesale dealer licence is subject to various record-keeping obligations, to demonstrate that product is supplied only to those entitled to receive it and to allow for an effective recall of product if necessary.
+The licence